 Honeybees are the most important pollinators of food crops in the world.
 It has been estimated that one-third of the food that humans consume every day depends on honey bees and their pollinating abilities.

 Bees pollinate avocados, asparagus, broccoli, soybeans, celery, sunflowers, cucumbers, cherries, along with other fruits and vegetables.
-They also play an important role in cotton and flax crop productions.
+They also play an important role in cotton and flax crop production.

 Bumblebees also contribute to the world’s pollination needs.
 They pollinate many soft fruits such as strawberries and tomatoes with their vigorous vibrating.

-Pollinators such as honeybees and bumblebees greatly benefit from flowers that offer them a variety of nectar and pollen.
+Pollinators such as honeybees and wild bees greatly benefit from flowers that offer them a variety of nectar and pollen.
 Different types of flowering plants produce pollen and nectar with different vitamins and minerals, so planting a wide range of flowers is the best way to help our pollinating friends.